Saddle Shopping Made Easy

-Wintec makes good quality synthetic saddles that can be very comfortable to ride in and quite durable.
-They are great IF they fit you and your horse, and you would like to ride recreationally or on the trails.
+Wintec makes good quality synthetic saddles that are durable and very comfortable to ride in.
+They are great IF they fit you and your horse and you would like to ride recreationally or on the trails.

 If you are interested in showing, we would suggest looking at leather saddle options instead.